League of Nations (professional wrestling)

-The League of Nations was a multinational villainous professional wrestling stable in WWE.
-It was active from November 2015 to April 2016 and composed of Sheamus from Ireland, King Barrett from England, Rusev from Bulgaria, and Alberto Del Rio from Mexico.
-The concept of the group came from the idea that all of its members were immigrants to the U.S. and banded together to represent their respective nations while displaying anti-American sentiments.
-Formed during a time when WWE was attempting to establish Roman Reigns as the face of the company, critics panned the group for being created by the company solely for the purpose of being defeated by Reigns.
+The League of Nations was a villainous professional wrestling stable active in WWE from late 2015 to early 2016, and was composed of Alberto Del Rio, King Barrett, Rusev, and Sheamus.
+The concept of the group came from the idea that all of its members were immigrants to the United States and banded together to represent their respective nations while displaying anti-American sentiments.
+Formed during a time when WWE was attempting to push and establish Roman Reigns as the face of the company, critics panned the group for being created by the company solely for the purpose of being defeated by Reigns.
 Former members of the group have since voiced similar criticisms.